Darxo/Hardened/README.md

 - Settlements now display a tooltip showing how many days ago you last visited that location
 - Distance text in rumors and contracts now display the tile distance range in brackets
 - Brothers that "die" outside of combat (e.g. Events) will now always transfer their equipment into your stash
+- World Parties with champions will display an orange skull on top of their socket
 - Legendary Armor and Armor with an attachement that you un-equip are now automatically marked as to-be-repaired
 - Quiver now display the supply cost for replacing ammunition in them
 - Improve artwork for **Nimble** perk